 Luxor - West and East Bank Treasures

 Colossi of Memnon - The Colossi of Memnon are two massive stone statues of Pharaoh Amenhotep III, who reigned during the 18th Dynasty.
-For 3,400 years, they have stood in the Theban Necropolis, west of the Nile River from modern Luxor.
+For 3,400 years, they have stood in the Theban Necropolis, west of the River Nile from modern Luxor.

 Luxor Temple - Luxor Temple is a large ancient Egyptian temple complex on the east bank of the Nile River in Luxor, constructed around 1400 BCE.
 In Egyptian, it is known as Ipet Resyt, “the southern sanctuary.”